 of logging roads in the area that gets you to Bunco Road works as well

 Bunco Rd.
 (NFD 332)

 downhill to Bunco

 Corners.
 Turn north (right) on Goodhopper Road and proceed 0.5 miles to

 Belmont Road.
-Turn west (left) on Belmont and proceed 4 miles to an
+Turn west (left) on Belmont and proceed a mile to N.

-for a brief lunch before the last push north.
+for a brief lunch and fuel before the last push north.

 intersection with North Clagstone Road on the north (right).
 Take

 Clagstone Road north and east 10 miles to an intersection with Spirit

 Lake Cutoff.
 Head west (straight) through this intersection and